 A specialist is a doctor who provides health care services for a specific disease or part of the body.
-There are a few examples: □ Oncologists care for patients with cancer. ☐ Cardiologists care for patients with heart conditions. ☐ Orthopedists care for patients with certain bone, joint, or muscle conditions. f the network specialist wants you to come back for more care, please make sure those services will be covered services, by checking first with your PCP to make sure that your referral will extend
+There are many kinds of specialists.
+Here are a few examples:

+- □ Oncologists care for patients with cancer. - □ Cardiologists care for patients with heart conditions. - □ Orthopedists care for patients with certain bone, joint, or muscle conditions.

+If the network specialist wants you to come back for more care, please make sure those services will be covered services, by checking first with your PCP to make sure that your referral will extend to the additional care.